 - Faculty involvement can only be advisory.

-- Entrants must be enrolled as a full-time student as of the entry deadline.
+- Entrants must be enrolled as a full-time student during the eligibility period.

 - Students may enter work that was produced as a class assignment, extra-curricular assignment or in conjunction with their academic experience.